kd2929/YCT-Book-Downloader/README.md

 # YCT-Book-Downloader-bot
-This repository will help you to download books and upload to you telegram via cookies
+This repository will help you to download books and upload to your telegram via cookies

 # Steps to use
 - Login in your browser look for `ci_database` and `ci_session` or your any cookies extractor extension